andzejsp/PublicScripts/README.md

 ---

 # Nginx Proxy Manager - custom location Setup
-Adding custom location for Portainer
+Adding custom location for Portainer and Pi-hole in the Advanced tab

 ```
 	location /portainer {